 We also remain committed to providing support for future and current research leaders.
 We want to increase the vibrancy of the research sector and that’s going to need the leaders of tomorrow.

-Links between BSR and the legacy charities go back a long way.
+Links between British Society for Rheumatology and the legacy charities go back a long way.
 I think we’re moving into a closer phase where there’s more we can do in collaboration around research.
 One of the things that’s grown over the last few years is the voice of the legacy charities around the tables that matter with policy-makers.
-I think that with our powerful patient voice alongside the professionals with BSR, we will be able to punch above our weight where we haven’t done before.
+I think that with our powerful patient voice alongside the professional society members, we will be able to punch above our weight where we haven’t done before.

 What are your hopes for the organisation within the next five years?